openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/State/README.md

 The *Chassis* would provide interfaces at `/xyz/openbmc_project/state/chassis<instance>`

+### *Chassis System*
+This is an instance under *Chassis* and provide interface at `/xyz/openbmc_project/state/chassis_system<instance>`

+It can be used as with or wothout instance.

+Without instance, it will be name as chassis_system and it would provide interface at `/xyz/openbmc_project/state/chassis_system`

+This chassis_system will be treated as a complete chassis system which will include BMC, host and chassis.
+This will support hard power cycle of complete system and can be reffered as Sled reset by many platform.

+With instance, it will be name as chassis_system[0-N] and it would provide interface at `/xyz/openbmc_project/state/chassis_system<instance>`

+This chassis_system[N] will be treated as a pair of host[N] with chassis[N].
+This will support hard power cycle of paired system and can be reffered as Sled reset by many platform.

 ## BMC to Host to Chassis Mapping

 In the future, OpenBMC will provide an association API, which allows one